Joseph Saidu Momoh

-Joseph Saidu Momoh (January 26, 1937 – August 3, 2003) was a Sierra Leonean politician and military officer who served as the second President of Sierra Leone from November 1985 to 29 April 1992.
+Joseph Saidu Momoh (26 January 1937 – 3 August 2003) was a Sierra Leonean politician and military officer who served as the second President of Sierra Leone from November 1985 to 29 April 1992.

 Momoh was a member of the Limba ethnic group and briefly began a career in civil service before joining the military in 1958.
 Following the rise to power of Siaka Stevens, Momoh was appointed force commander in 1971, promoted to major-general in 1983, and became the secretary general of the country's sole legal party, the All People's Congress in 1985.

-Stevens' retired later that year, and was succeeded by Momoh after a presidential election with himself as the only candidate.
+Stevens' retired later that year and was succeeded by Momoh after a presidential election in which Momoh was the only candidate.
 He inherited a deteriorating economy, but made significant improvements in combatting corruption.
 In foreign policy, he enjoyed positive relations with the United States and the United Kingdom.
 In 1991, the Revolutionary United Front (RUF) rebel group incited the Sierra Leone Civil War with the goal of overthrowing him.
 Later that year, he introduced a new constitution allowing for a multiparty system.
 Despite this, he was overthrown in a coup d'état the following year led by Valentine Strasser, who cited his government's unpaid salaries and poor logistical supply to frontline soldiers fighting against the RUF as motives.
 He fled into exile in Guinea, where he died in 2003, one year after the end of the war.

 Early life

-Joseph Saidu Momoh was born on January 26, 1937, in Binkolo, Bombali District in the Northern Province of British Sierra Leone to Limba parents.
+Joseph Saidu Momoh was born on 26 January 1937 in Binkolo, Bombali District in the Northern Province of British Sierra Leone to Limba parents.
 In the early 1940s, his family moved to Freetown, ultimately settling in Wilberforce.
 His family were Christians.

 From 1951 to 1955, he was educated at the West African Methodist Collegiate School.
 Momoh was very athletic and enjoyed playing tennis, basketball and volleyball.
 He played competitive football for the Young Stars FC at Makeni and Blackpool FC.

 He completed his education at the Government Clerks School, Technical Institute.